theshredbox/CropSense/README.md

 # Crop Recommendation System

 This repository contains the source code and documentation for a crop recommendation system based on machine learning.
-The system utilizes historical agricultural data and various machine learning algorithms to provide recommendations for suitable crops to grow in a given area.
+The system utilizes historical agricultural data and various Machine Learning algorithms to provide recommendations for suitable crops to grow in a given area.

 ## Table of Contents